By Chuck Hawks

 Small predators are usually called to a stand or shot as targets of opportunity when still hunting (stalking).
 Most of the calibers recommended for varmint shooting are also recommended for hunting small predators.
 Typically the heavier varmint bullets in .22 caliber (55-70 grain), .24 caliber (80-87 grain), and .25 caliber (85-87 grain) will be the most appropriate for use on small predators.
 Soft point type bullets are entirely suitable.

-Rifles for hunting these small predators differ from typical varmint rifles in that they are more likely to be carried greater distances and are seldom required fire long shot strings.
-Sporter type rifles in centerfire varmint calibers, rather than typical heavy barrel varmint rifles, are an appropriate choice for predator hunting, and such rifles are offered by practically all of the major arms makers.
-Some manufacturers even offer models primarily intended for hunting predators; the Savage Predator Hunter, Winchester Model 70 Coyote, and Weatherby Mark V Super PredatorMaster and Special Varmint Rifle are examples.
+Rifles for hunting these small predators differ from typical varmint rifles in that they are more likely to be carried greater distances and are seldom required to fire long shot strings.
+Sporter type rifles in centerfire varmint calibers, rather than heavy barrel varmint rifles, are an appropriate choice for predator hunting and such rifles are offered by practically all of the major arms makers.
+Some manufacturers even offer models primarily intended for hunting predators; the Savage Predator Hunter, Winchester Model 70 Coyote and Weatherby Mark V Super PredatorMaster are examples.

 Not all predator rifles are scaled down varmint rifles.
-Adequate short to medium range small predator rifles include a wide variety of action types including lever, autoloading, pump, bolt, and single shot models in calibers ranging from .22 WMR to .357 Magnum.
-Medium to long range predator rifles are usually single shot or bolt action models chambered for high velocity cartridges ranging from the .221 Fireball to the .25-06.
+Adequate short to medium range small predator rifles include a wide variety of action types including lever, autoloading, pump, bolt and single shot models in calibers ranging from .22 WMR to .357 Magnum.
+Medium to long range predator rifles are usually single shot or bolt action models chambered for high velocity cartridges ranging from the .22 Hornet to the .25-06.

 Even with the most powerful calibers, bullet placement remains critical.
 Aim for the predator's heart/lung area and a kill will result at whatever range you can get the bullet into the animal's vitals.

 Iron sights are suitable for shots at very close range; otherwise, any predator rifle should be equipped with a telescopic sight.
-Most of the scopes that grace big game rifles are also acceptable choices for hunting predators, particularly those in the fixed 6x or variable power 2.5-8x, or 3-9x ranges.
+Most of the scopes that grace big game rifles are also acceptable choices for hunting predators, particularly those in the fixed 6x or variable power 3-9x range.